Narrated Walk-Through of the TT35 Trailerable Trawler

 TT35 Drone Video Shows Off Perfect Trim

 Below, drone video during customer trials shows off the TT35's enviable trim on plane.
-She runs level not because of trim tabs--there aren't any--but because of her hull design and balance.
-For comparison, we would invite you to look up videos showing any the other trailerable cruising boats underway.
-Anyone wanting to experience the TT35 first hand can do so during a personal demonstration ride at Lake Santa Fe near our factory Gainesville, Florida.
-Call or write Sales Director Eric Kraft to set it up, 352-538-4843, email@example.com
+She runs level not because of trim tabs - there aren't any - but because of her hull design and balance.
+For comparison, we would invite you to look up videos showing any of the other trailerable cruising boats underway.
+Anyone wanting to experience the TT35 first hand can do so during a personal demonstration ride at Lake Santa Fe near our factory in Gainesville, Florida.
+Call or write Sales Director Eric Kraft to set it up, 352-538-4843, firstname.lastname@example.org

 Great Harbour Builds the World's Most Versatile Liveaboard Cruisers, Designed To Go Off the Grid; Stable and Unsinkable Too

 Handcrafted by Mirage Manufacturing in Gainesville, Florida, Great Harbour Trawlers are designed for cruisers with a sense of adventure and a desire to live off the grid...part-time or as long as they want.